 What do you think will change in implant dentistry over the next 5 years?
 What trends are you seeing in the industry?

-Who inspires/d you the most in your career?
-How/Why?
+Who, or what, has inspired you the most in your career?

 That’s a tough one.
 I have so many mentors that have touched my life over the years, and I don’t want to leave anyone out.
 It starts with my dentist Scott Kenward, who inspired me to become a dentist back when I was 10 years old.
 Then when I got into my residency, my program director Ronald Woody, and Frank Higginbottom both played an important role in helping me fulfill my passion in dentistry.

 After my residency, I came back to Florida started the Implant Center together with Dean Morton and Jim Ruskin.
 They were my mentors and really helped getting me where I am today.

 Lastly, ITI as an organization has really allowed me to flourish in this area.
 They have played a big role in allowing me to run with my dreams.

 Don’t miss Dr. Martin’s lecture at the Osstell Corporate Forum at the Annual Meeting of the Academy of Osseointegration in San Diego, CA